Criminal Record Statistics: Employment, Race, Crimes, DACA (USA Data)

 What Goes on a Criminal Record?

-Understanding what goes on a criminal record is crucial to staying on the right side of the law.
+Understanding what is included in a criminal record is crucial to staying on the right side of the law.

 Many people are surprised to find out what is considered a criminal record, and most don’t realize that every arrest comes with a sentence, guilty or not.
 Not a court-ordered jail sentence necessarily, but certainly a stain on the criminal record.